priti200/amfoss_tasks/task-06/README.md

 I faced a lot of problems during installation of flutter,android studio,emulator setting, though it was not a big issue but it was my first time so I felt like it was bit difficult to cope up because I was facing so many errors.
-Atlast I completed the setup part within two days and then the major part comes coding part.
+Atlast I completed the setup part within two days and then comes the major part that is coding .
 As I never heard about flutter, Flame engine and dart language.
 So all these terms were very new to me.
 I had no better option than youtube videos and googling to get started .But I wasted a lot of time watching the video , I thought It would be helpful but it was not ,I found googling was the best option so I started reading articles related to 2D games